crsvt/sensi-stream/README.md

     npm start
     ```

-The tool will connect to the WebSocket and begin streaming data based on your configuration.
-You will see real-time summary updates in your console, and the corresponding JSON files will be created in the `/data` directory.
+    Your default web browser will automatically open the Sensi-Stream Dashboard at `http://localhost:3000`.
+Your terminal will show detailed connection logs, while the dashboard will display the live analytical data.

 ---